iterative/dvc.org/static/docs/user-guide/dvc-files-and-directories.md

     └── 0b40427ee0998e9802335d98f08cd98f
 ```

-The cache file with `.dir` extension is a special text file that stores the
+The cache file with `.dir` extension is a special text file that records the
 mapping of files in the `data/` directory (as a JSON array), along with their
 checksums.
 The other two cache files are the files inside `data/`.
 A typical
 `.dir` cache file looks like this: